 We are so happy you’re interested in being involved with Indivisible Gainesville!
 In order to be a volunteer with us we strongly advise you to be a member of our private Gainesville Chapter Facebook Group.
 You’ll also need to familiarize yourself with our website, Twitter and public Facebook page.
 This doesn’t mean you have to join Twitter or “like” the public FB page, but you should at least be familiar with what’s there.
 Lastly, all volunteers are required to read and agree to Indivisible Gainesville’s rules and expectations which can be found within the volunteer application.

 Below you’ll find information on our existing committees and a description of what each committee is responsible for.
 At the bottom of the page you’ll find our volunteer application where you’ll be able to choose your interests.
-Once your application is received, our Volunteer Coordinator, Moe will contact you.
-You can also email her at email@example.com with any questions you may have.
+Once your application is received, our Volunteer Coordinator will contact you.
+You can also email them at email@example.com with any questions you may have.

 Events & Outreach: To plan local events to promote our resistance agenda and engage new members.